 Yarrow is still used today as a powerful medicinal plant.
-Although it is considered an invasive weed by some, anyone who understands just how amazing this plant is knows better than to try to eradicate it.
+Although it’s considered an invasive weed by some, anyone who understands just how amazing this plant is knows better than to try to eradicate it.

 So if you have yarrow growing in your yard or in the wild near you, consider yourself lucky!
 Do not try to get rid of it.
 Instead, harvest it for your home apothecary and use it to prevent and cure all sorts of ailments.

-Yarrow is quite easy to identify, especially once you’ve seen it up close a couple times.
+Yarrow is pretty easy to identify, especially once you’ve seen it up close a couple times.
 The plant itself usually grows to about 1 to 3 feet tall but can grow taller.
 The flowers are typically white but can be pale yellow.
-They are small and grow in clusters at the tip of each stem.
+They’re small and grow in clusters at the tip of each stem.

-Yarrow could possibly be confused with Queen Anne’s Lace or (more dangerously) Poison Hemlock if you do not know what to look for.
-But once you have seen yarrow once, you will almost certainly not forget it and it will be easy to distinguish from all other plants.
+Yarrow could possibly be confused with Queen Anne’s Lace or (more dangerously) Poison Hemlock if you don’t know what to look for.
+But once you’ve seen yarrow once, you almost certainly won’t forget it and it will be easy to distinguish from other plants.

 For a more in-depth comparison of Yarrow, Queen Anne’s Lace and Poison Hemlock, check out this video.

-To harvest yarrow, simply cut the stem near the base (or really anywhere along the stem).
-While the flowers are edible and medicinal, the leaves and stem are as well so you really want to harvest as much of the plant as possible.
+To harvest yarrow, cut the stem near the base (or anywhere along the stem).
+The leaves and stem are medicinal as well as the flowers, so you really want to harvest as much of the plant as possible.